veldtmana/td-exercises/td-fullstack-assignment-master/README.my-approach.md

 ## Commit 3: Small maintenance tweak

 Doh!
 I missed a deprecation warning so I quickly fixed it in a separate commit seeing as I was getting ready to do the actual work.

+## Commit 4: Implement the function

+- I implemented the `detectSums` function
+- I added jest tests for the cases listed in the Readme
+- The requirements ended up being a bit more complex than I initially anticipated.
+Really a fun exercise!

+This commit will serve as a baseline for the bonus rounds steps later.